msidra/Veilvet-DBMS/README.md

 # Clothing Retail Store DBMS
 This project is a Database Management System designed for a hypothetical bridal store, as part of a Database Systems course.
-It supports a comprehensive set of operations for managing Veilvet's data, including inventory, clients, orders, alterations, and payments.
-The system provides a Java-based User Interface with SQL backend integration, enabling robust management and reporting features.
+The system integrates SQL, Java, and Shell Scripting to offer robust functionalities such as inventory and client management, order processing, and reporting.
+It also features both terminal-based and graphical user interfaces for ease of operation.

 Core Functionalities